 If they do open the email and reconfirm their subscription, that’s great!
 You can send them a follow-up email with offers that could be of interest.
 You could even make the re-confirmation link guide them to a simple poll, where they can give you some answers regarding their expectations.
 That way you can kill two birds with one stone - get some clarity and improve your email newsletters.
 On the other hand, if they never click on the link, you can simply strike them off of your list.
 This also improves response rate boost (statistically).
 You can check out our article about the unsubscribe option and it’s benefits if you are not convinced that losing some subscribers might actually be a good thing.

 4. The Left on Read

 These are roughly the four most common types of groups you can find among your recipients.
 Managing and guiding them towards your active group is essential in boosting response rate, so check back on your analytics often.
-You can use Elastic Email to help you with segmentation and personalization of your emails and this way setting up targeted emails will be a breeze!
+You can use Elastic Email to help you with segmentation and personalization.
+This way setting up targeted emails will be a breeze!
 If you would like to get inspiration for emails that can spike the interest of your already active audience, I strongly suggest to check out our 7 ideas for post-sale emails article that will definitely give you some great ideas!